Banana Oatmeal Cookies – Super soft, chewy and absolutely delicious. The perfect way to use up those overripe bananas!

 - 1- 1 1/2 cups chocolate chips

-- Line baking sheet with parchment paper or a baking mat and pre-heat oven to 350°.
+- Preheat oven to 350° and line a baking sheet with parchment paper or baking mat.

 - Sprinkle 1/4 cup brown sugar over the mashed bananas and stir together.
 Set aside.